VonHeikemen/lsp-zero.nvim/README.md

 ### Minimal autocompletion config

-To setup autocompletion you use `nvim-cmp`.
+To get code autocompletion you use the plugin `nvim-cmp`.
+But now this is where you need know what Neovim version you have installed.

+If you have Neovim v0.10 you can use this configuration.

 ```lua
 local cmp = require('cmp')